Innovative approaches to data collection: The PRIME Study

 In this large pragmatic study designed to focus on pregnancy and neonatal outcomes concerning preterm birth, Carelon Research’s clinical research team employed an innovative and industry-leading approach to data collection.
 We developed a unique four-tiered mechanism that transformed how data was sourced, managed, and interpreted.

-A vital part of this integrated approach to data collection was Carelon Research’s ability to link mothers and infants within our Healthcare Integrated Research Database (HIRD®) containing administrative claims and medical records.
+A vital part of this integrated approach to data collection was Carelon Research’s ability to link mothers and infants within our Healthcare Integrated Research Database (HIRD®) containing administrative claims and clinical data.
 As a next step, our team will be following PRIME participants and their infants enrolled in commercial health plans to assess health and economic outcomes at 6 months, 1 year, and 3 years after delivery.